dentarg/auth0-blog/_posts/2017-05-03-glossary-of-modern-javascript-concepts-part-2.markdown

 ## Conclusion

-With the swift rise of JavaScript Single Page Application frameworks and component-based paradigms, it's important to understand JS topics relating to scoping, components, compilation, and bundling.
+With the swift rise of JavaScript Single Page Application frameworks and component-based paradigms, it's important to understand JS topics relating to scoping, data flow, components, compilation, and bundling.

 With this glossary as a starting point, you can begin taking advantage of these concepts and programming paradigms to increase your JavaScript expertise.
 If anything is still unclear regarding these topics, please consult the links in each section for additional resources.
 You can also check out the [first part of the Glossary of Modern JS Concepts](https://auth0.com/blog/glossary-of-modern-javascript-concepts/) to learn about the concepts necessary to understand functional programming, reactive programming, and functional reactive programming.